• Skip to primary navigation

 Hide Search

-Nance Schick · May 1, 2024 ·
+Nance Schick · Sep 22, 2025 ·

 DISCLAIMER: This post contains general information about DEI bans and non-discrimination.
 It is not legal advice.
 If you are uncertain about your current obligations, we strongly recommend you schedule a consultation with an employment attorney in each of the US jurisdictions where you operate.

-Several states have introduced or passed legislation that significantly limits, if not bans, Diversity, Equity, and Inclusion (DEI) initiatives.
-These legislative actions have sparked widespread debate about whether DEI is dead.
-In this post and a course I am teaching for Lawline in June, I will answer many of the frequently-asked questions we’re being asked about complying with the bans and existing human rights laws.
+In this post and two courses I taught for Lawline, I will answer many of the frequently-asked questions we’re being asked about complying with the bans and existing human rights laws.

 State-Level DEI Legislation: A Multi-State Overview